kubernetes/contributor-site/content/en/events/kcsna2021/_index.md

 We are downsizing the event due to low registration numbers so we can focus on the virtual contributor celebration later in 2021.
 However, we will still have a space to hang out, catch up, and meet new contributors.
-We also have space available for SIGs or subprojects that wish to do a mini hackathon, sprint, or other collaboration.
-To reserve the space, please reach out to community@kubernetes.io or ask in the
-<a href="https://kubernetes.slack.com/messages/summit-staff" rel="noopener noreferrer" target="_blank">#summit-staff</a>
+See the [location] section for details.

-We will be holding an evening social event.
-Please [RSVP] as soon as possible.
+Are you interested in bowling, billiards or just hanging out with your fellow contributors?
+We will be holding an evening social event at
+<a href="https://www.luckystrikeent.com/locations/los-angeles/" rel="noopener noreferrer" target="_blank">Lucky Strike</a>,
+a short walk away from the Marriott after the summit.
+If you intend to swing by, please [RSVP] as soon as possible.

 This page will be updated with more information as it develops.
 If you have questions or comments, please reach out to the Summit Staff by emailing